 Rex Anthem: "If Ever I Cease to Love" This charming song was popular at the time of Rex's founding, and each band performed it as they passed the official reviewing stand at Gallier Hall.
-The British singer, Lydia Thompson, was visiting New Orleans at the time and often sang the song.
+Lydia Thompson, a famous British singer, was visiting New Orleans at the time and often sang the song.
 She was also rumored to have enjoyed a romantic relationship with another Carnival visitor, the Grand Duke Alexis of Russia.
 While it now seems clear they did not enjoy each other's company in 1872, they, and the song, will always be associated in Carnival lore.
 "If Ever I Cease to Love" became the anthem both of Rex and of Carnival in New Orleans.
 "If Ever I Cease to Love" accompanies Rex on the parade route, and, arranged as a Grand March, is played as Rex and the Queen of Carnival lead the Rex Court into the Grand Ball.

-Lundi Gras Until WWI, Rex arrived in his "Capital City" by river on Monday, the day before Carnival, to be greeted by enthusiastic crowds gathered at the foot of Canal Street.
+Lundi Gras Until WWI, Rex arrived in his "Capital City," usually by river, on Monday, the day before Carnival, to be greeted by enthusiastic crowds gathered at the foot of Canal Street.
 Rex then led a parade to City Hall, where he proclaimed Carnival and received the key to the city.
-The Rex Arrival was recreated one time in honor of the Rex Centennial in 1971.
+In 1971 the Rex Arrival was recreated one time in honor of the Rex Centennial.
 Rex's Monday Arrival is again a major celebration, called Lundi Gras.
-In 1976, Mardi Gras historian Errol Laborde joined with Rex officials, business leaders and tourism officials to create a new Monday Arrival celebration, and named it after the old French description of the day before Carnival.
-Rex arrives at 6:00 PM on a Coast Guard Cutter, greets the Mayor and other officials, receives the key to the city, and proclaims Carnival to the crowds of revelers gathered near the Riverwalk Marketplace and Spanish Plaza at the foot of Poydras Street.
-2012 marks the 26th Anniversary of this special celebration.
+In 1987, Mardi Gras historian Errol Laborde joined with Rex officials, business leaders and tourism officials to create a new Monday Arrival celebration, and named it after the French description of the day before Carnival.
+Rex arrives at 6:00 PM, greets the Mayor and other officials, receives the key to the city, and proclaims Carnival to the crowds of revelers gathered near the Riverwalk Marketplace and Spanish Plaza at the foot of Poydras Street.
+2017 marks the 29th Anniversary of this special celebration.
+In 2015 Rex revived an old tradition and arrived in a festively decorated antique Public Belt Railway passenger coach.
+In 2017 Rex will again arrive by train.